plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/Perceptual_distance.md

 \text{MS-SSIM}(\mathbf{X}, \mathbf{Y}) = \text{SSIM}(\mathbf{X}_M, \mathbf{Y}_M)^{\gamma_M} \prod_{k=1}^{M-1} \text{CS}(\mathbf{X}_i, \mathbf{Y}_i)^{\gamma_i}
 $$

 where $\gamma_1, \cdots, \gamma_M$ are exponents that determine the relative importance of different scales.
 They are determined by a human psychophysics experiment and are constrained to sum to 1.
 When $M=1$, the MS-SSIM index is the same as the SSIM index.
 In the standard implementation of MS-SSIM, $M = 5$.
-In `plenoptic`, the MS-SSIM index is computed by the function {func}`~plenoptic.metric.perceptual_distance.ms_ssim`.
+In `plenoptic`, the MS-SSIM index is computed by the function {func}`~plenoptic.metric.ms_ssim`.
 For more information, see the original paper:

 [Wang, Z., Simoncelli, E. P., & Bovik, A. C. (2003, November).
 Multiscale structural similarity for image quality assessment.
 In _The Thrity-Seventh Asilomar Conference on Signals, Systems & Computers_, 2003 (Vol. 2, pp. 1398-1402).
 IEEE.](https://www.cns.nyu.edu/pub/eero/wang03b.pdf)